RxLaboratory/Duik/src-docs/docs/guide/oco/index.md

 ![](../../img/illustration/oco-angela.gif)

-*OCO* is the ***Open Cut-Out format***: it’s a format developped by RxLab., used to export, share, and import rigged characters dedicated to cut-out animation as it can be done in After Effects and many other software like Blender.
+*OCO* is the ***Open Cut-Out format***: it’s a format developed by RxLab., used to export, share, and import rigged characters dedicated to cut-out animation as it can be done in After Effects and many other software like Blender.

 With the support of OCO, Duik now also includes a lot of Meta-rigs, predefined armatures you can use to rig an entire character in a few clicks, thanks to the almighty Duik [Auto-rig](../bones/autorig/index.md).